 Facebook applied to the EU Commission for approval of the deal back in May, so it has taken some time for the EU regulators to approve the deal.
+The lengthy review process underscores the importance of ensuring that such significant mergers do not stifle competition or harm consumer interests.

 The European Commission has authorised, under the EU Merger Regulation, the proposed acquisition of WhatsApp Inc. by Facebook, Inc., both of the United States.
 Facebook (via Facebook Messenger) and WhatsApp both offer applications for smartphones (so-called “apps”) which allow consumers to communicate by sending text, photo, voice and video messages.
 The Commission found that Facebook Messenger and WhatsApp are not close competitors and that consumers would continue to have a wide choice of alternative consumer communications apps after the transaction.
 Although consumer communications apps are characterised by network effects, the investigation showed that the merged entity would continue to face sufficient competition after the merger.